GPEBellocca/FARS/README.md

 # Installation and Usage
 For  detailed usage and examples, including stress testing, quantile regression, and more, please refer to the [FARS Vignette](./vignettes/introduction.Rmd).
 The Vignette example is based on:
-Gloria González-Rivera, Vladimir Rodríguez-Caballero, and Esther Ruiz (2023).
-"Expecting the Unexpected: Stressed Scenarios for Economic Growth," Working Papers 202314, University of California at Riverside, Department of Economics.
+González-Rivera, G., Rodríguez-Caballero, C. V., & Ruiz, E. (2024).
+Expecting the unexpected: Stressed scenarios for economic growth.
+Journal of Applied Econometrics, 39(5), 926–942. https://doi.org/10.1002/jae.3060